Younes1337/End2End-MLOps/README.md

 ## Project Overview
 The MLOps project provides a structured and organized pipeline for machine learning projects, covering the entire workflow from data preprocessing to model deployment.
 The primary goal is to streamline collaboration among data scientists, machine learning engineers, and operations teams, leading to a more efficient and reliable model deployment process.

-## Features
+## 🚀 Features
-- Data preprocessing and feature engineering
+- Data versioning and management using DVC 📊
+- Unit testing and integration testing with pytest 🧪
-- Model training and evaluation
+- Model serving and API creation with Flask 🤖
-- Model versioning and artifact management
+- Containerization and deployment with Docker 🐳
-- Continuous integration and continuous deployment (CI/CD) pipeline
+- Cloud infrastructure and deployment on Amazon EC2 ☁️
-- Automated model deployment to production environments
-- Monitoring and logging capabilities for deployed models
+- Monitoring and visualization with Grafana 📈
-- Scalable and adaptable architecture for various ML use cases
+- Version control and continuous integration with GitLab 🔧
+- Model training and deployment with Amazon SageMaker 🏭

 ## Tech Stack
 The MLOps project utilizes the following main tools and libraries: